-However, for a novice company that wants to enter the software realm, SaaS can be somewhat difficult to understand than other business models.
+However, for a novice company that wants to enter the software realm, the SaaS business model can be somewhat difficult to understand than other archetypes.
 In this article, we hope to clarify what a SaaS business model is and how it works.

 SaaS companies maintain servers, databases, and software that enables the product to be used over the internet.
 Users can also access and use the software from almost any device.
 Generally, the users pay a recurring subscription fee to have access to the software.
-The more popular types of SaaS services include:
+The more popular business model for SaaS include:

 - Customer Resource Management (CRM): Allows users to manage client information and track sales.

 - Enterprise Resource Planning (ERP): A SaaS application most suitable for big organizations.

 - Accounting and Invoicing: Business software focused on billing and invoicing services.

 - Project Management: Software that helps teammates communicate projects.

 - Web Hosting and eCommerce: Remote servers that handle companies’ online presence.

 - Human Resources: SaaS that tracks employee engagement, manages payroll, the hiring process, etc.

 - Data Management: SaaS products that facilitate data analysis and protect business data.